WalkQuackBack/.github/profile/Readme.md

 - Add a thumbnail.png file with the thumbnail for your mod!

-**TCML will now seamlessly merge your mod!**
+**TKMM will now seamlessly merge your mod!**

 ---

 ### For Merging

-This is how you prep your mod for perfect compatibility with TCML!
+This is how you prep your mod for perfect compatibility with TKMM!

 ```
 Add steps or instructions for mod merging compatibility here.